-The use of IT in manufacturing is as unavoidable as it is challenging.
-On the one hand, the complexity and speed of processes in manufacturing can no longer be effectively controlled without powerful systems.
-The right IT solutions provide rationalisation, automation and transparency; they also increase responsiveness and efficiency.
-And last but not least, they provide the basis for the transformation of classical factories into smart factories.
+The use of IT in manufacturing is as demanding as it is without alternative.
+On the one hand, the complexity and speed of production processes can no longer be effectively controlled without high-performance systems.
+The right IT solutions ensure rationalization, automation and transparency, increase responsiveness and efficiency.
+And last but not least, they also form the basis for transforming traditional factories into smart factories.

-The ROI approach links the strengths of classic IT, Industry 4.0 technologies and lean initiatives: Slimline, robust and largely self-controlling manufacturing processes with simultaneous use of modern information technology.
-In our projects, we ensure that the feasibility and economic efficiency of the concepts is also ensured with regard to IT, the possibilities of existing IT systems are optimally exploited and that the targeted use of MESsystems and IoT platforms enables continuous networking of products, machines and employees.
-ROI draws on extensive expertise to support complex process, organisational and SAP transformation projects with a special focus on SAP S/4HANA transformation:
+The ROI approach combines the strengths of classic IT, Industry 4.0 technologies and LEAN: lean, robust and largely self-controlling manufacturing processes while at the same time exploiting the possibilities of modern information technology.
+We ensure that in projects the feasibility and economic efficiency of the concepts is guaranteed, also with regard to IT, that the possibilities of existing IT systems are optimally exploited and that the targeted use of MES systems and IIoT platforms enables the end-to-end networking of products, machines and employees.
+ROI has particular expertise in supporting complex process, organisation and SAP transformation projects with a special focus on SAP S/4HANA transformation.

-- Accompaniment of the entire process from the conception of the IT architecture via implementation planning and vendor selection to operational implementation, manufacturing start and accompanying change management
+- Support of the entire process from the conception of the IT architecture, implementation planning and vendor selection to the operative implementation, production start and accompanying change management

-- Digitization of manufacturing management (e.g. shop floor management) and problem-solving processes (e.g. CIP / PDCA)
+- Digitization of production management (e.g. shop floor management) and problem solving processes (e.g. CIP / PDCA)

 - Implementation of predictive quality and predictive maintenance

 - Use of Big Data for forecasts, simulations and scenario comparisons

-- Development of innovative IoT services by connecting sensors, products and machines
+- Development of innovative IIoT services by connecting sensors, products and machines